Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 #### 3 Elasticsearch nodes required

 :exclamation: Before proceeding, make sure that your Elasticsearch cluster consists of __at least 3 nodes__.
 For example 3 Elasticsearch nodes running on two machines is perfectly fine for this.
 There are 3 Elasticsearch nodes required, as there must always be a master node in the cluster.
-If this master is stopped, a quorum of remaining cluster nodes must remain to elect a new master.
+If this master node is stopped, a quorum of remaining cluster nodes must still be running to elect a new master, otherwise an upgraded Elasticsearch node cannot join the cluster.
 [Learn more](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-quorums.html)
 If you have 2 Elasticsearch nodes, then you can bring up another node using the following command:

 ```